microsoft/Web-Dev-For-Beginners/7-bank-project/1-template-route/README.md

 ## HTML templates

-If you want to create multiples screens for a web page, one solution would be to create one HTML file for every screen you want to display.
+If you want to create multiple screens for a web page, one solution would be to create one HTML file for every screen you want to display.
 However, this solution comes with some inconvenience:

 - You have to reload the entire HTML when switching screen, which can be slow.
 - It's difficult to share data between the different screens.

-Another approach is have only one HTML file, and define multiple [HTML templates](https://developer.mozilla.org/docs/Web/HTML/Element/template) using the `<template>` element.
+Another approach is to have only one HTML file, and define multiple [HTML templates](https://developer.mozilla.org/docs/Web/HTML/Element/template) using the `<template>` element.
 A template is a reusable HTML block that is not displayed by the browser, and needs to be instantiated at runtime using JavaScript.

 ### Task